rosun-maharjan/abp-io-rabbitmq-notification/README.md

 5. [RabbitMQ](https://www.rabbitmq.com/install-windows.html#downloads)
 6. Visual Studio (Good to have)

-# Architecture of these repos
+# Architecture of these solutions
 These projects are being utilized by both solutions and should be in same location as in the repository.
 1. RabbitMQ.Source.DbMigrator
 2. RabbitMQ.Source.Domain